• Home

 Pitfalls Collection

-The pitfalls come from Next.js on the one hand, and the Notion API on the other.
+The pitfalls stem partly from Next.js and partly from the Notion API.
 Of course, I am the biggest pitfall myself.

 1. Next.js Server-Side Rendering